 MTD is all about creating a link between your financial records and the tax calculation system.
 This will allow you and your business to be better prepared, by having an idea of how much money you’ll need to set aside for tax.

 The timeline and goals of the scheme have changed several times following government review, but we do know VAT is the first tax to be affected.

 Therefore, VAT-registered businesses are the first to take part, as of April 2019, with other forms of business tax (such as corporation and income tax) following in 2020 and beyond.

 Put simply, it should make life easier for everybody.
 Just as digital technology has revolutionised so many other areas of business, it makes sense for tax to become paperless too.

 The aim is to make it easier for individuals and businesses to get their tax right and keep on top of affairs.
 It also will transform HM Revenue and Customs (HMRC) into a world leading, digital tax authority.

 “I already file my tax return online.
 Why is this any better?” – I hear you ask.
 Whilst filing your tax return online saves on paperwork, you might still have a mad scramble at the end of the year.
-Trying to make sense of all the expenses and invoices you’ve accumulated can be a burden.
+Trying to make sense of all the expenses and invoices you’ve accumulated can still be a burden.

 Does MTD apply to my business?

 Initial plans were for MTD and quarterly reports to come into force for all businesses or landlords with turnover above £10,000 by April 2018, and April 2019 for those below this threshold.
 These dates and requirements were subsequently reconsidered.